 An Uppingham Seminar was held from 7-9 April 2016 under the title ‘The sustainable Eduation Development Goals and Adult Learning Programmes: why have adults largely been excluded in the past and are there signs of a change?’
 For more information, please email firstname.lastname@example.org

 BALID and The Literacy Working Group (LWG) supported by NIACE and BAICE, linked up with the University of East Anglia (UEA), in order to organise three free ‘Bridging the Gap’ seminars addressing the issue of dialogue and cooperation between researchers and NGOs in the field of women’s literacy.
 The first was held at the UKFIET conference in Oxford in September 2015, the second was at UEA on 23rd October, and the last was held on 26th November at The Mothers’ Union in London.
-A report on these events will be available shortly.
+Please do read the full report.

 BAICE Thematic Forum: Invisible or hidden?
 Challenging discourses around ‘skills deficit‘, was held on Wednesday 6th May 2015 at the University of East Anglia (UEA), UK.